 There are so many recipes where we can use various nuts.
 If we freeze them, you always have some available when needed.
 Bonus, they are great snacks.
 I love pine nuts in salads as well.
 I buy them once a year at Costco (without the shell).
 Yes, they are expensive, but you use very little in spinach salads and the crunch is the best!

 28. Coconut (freezer)

-I actually freeze my coconut to keep it fresh.
+I freeze my coconut to keep it fresh.
 It’s ready when I need it.
-I have the best recipe using coconut, but this one is my favorite, The Best 7 Layer Bars.
+I have the best coconut recipe, but this one is my favorite, The Best 7-Layer Bars.
 There are so many ways to add coconut to a muffin recipe.
 Sprinkle it on whipping cream frosted cakes, and so much more.
 Now I want to make a cake!

-Vanilla adds so much flavor to whipping cream, pie fillings, cookies, and cakes.
+Vanilla adds flavor to whipping cream, pie fillings, cookies, and cakes.

-Baking or cooking with spices is critical to make the perfect cookies, cakes, and many other recipes!
+Baking or cooking with spices is critical to making the perfect cookies, cakes, and many other recipes!
 In case you missed this post, 25 Items I Recommend For Your Spice Rack